 Rummage for treasures at Portobello Road Market

-The UK’s largest antiques market, Portobello Road has over 1,000 dealers selling every kind of collectable you can imagine, as well as several stalls and shops selling bargain vintage clothing.
-When you’re done rummaging, grab an ethical vegan snack from Jake’s Vegan Steaks.
-They’re an all-vegan burger joint, where the meat is made from seitan, a wheat-based substitute.
+The UK’s largest antique market, Portobello Road has over 1,000 dealers selling every kind of collectable you can imagine, as well as many stalls and shops selling original vintage clothing.
+When you’re done rummaging, grab some finger food from one of the market stalls or get something fruity at Joe & The Juice.

-During August Bank Holiday, the area is home to Notting Hill Carnival – an event running since 1966 led by the London’s Caribbean communities, it is attended by two million people and comprises sound systems, street parties and a whole load of fun.
+Notting Hill Carnival is an absolute must during August Bank Holiday.
+Running since 1966 and led by London’s Caribbean communities, it is attended by two million people and comprises sound systems, street parties, and a whole load of fun.
+Eat jerk chicken, sip on rum and watch the procession of incredible costumes.

 Portobello Road Market, W11 1AN, nearest tube Ladbroke Grove.
 The Notting Hill Carnival happens every year on the last weekend of August.